multixscale/cvmfs-tutorial-hpc-best-practices/docs/appendix/terminology.md

 experiment, and was created to remove a need for the installation of the experiment software and to minimize the number of platforms (compiler-OS combinations) on which experiment software needs to be supported and tested.

+While originally developed in conjunction, the [CernVM File System](#cvmfs) today is a product that is completely independent from the CernVM virtual appliance.

 For more information on CernVM, see the [website](https://cernvm.cern.ch/appliance/) and [documentation](https://cernvm.readthedocs.io).